RishantBana/Telecom-billing-system-using-C/README.md

 Viewing All Customers:
 Enter 2 to see the list of all customer records.
 Modifying a Customer Record:
-Enter 3, input the customer's phone number you want to modify, and enter the updated usage in minutes.
+Enter 3, then input the phone number of the customer you want to modify, and enter the updated usage in minutes.
 Deleting a Customer:
 Enter 5, input the customer’s phone number, and confirm the deletion.